 Long-Term Disability (LTD)

-Short-term disability generally kicks fairly quickly after the injured employee submits a claim.
+Short-term disability insurance generally kicks fairly quickly after the injured employee submits a claim.
 This coverage is exactly what its name entails, it is short-term, so it will not last forever.
 Most short-term disability plans will not last longer than three years.

 Long-term disability plans, on the other hand, will pay out for five to 10 years.
 However, some plans will pay out until the injured worker starts receiving Canadian retirement benefits.